BiodiversityDataScienceCorp/Instructional-Pedagogy/2-1-learning-goals.md

 Students are more likely to give useful feedback if they feel that their feedback is being taken seriously.
-Spending a few minutes talking about the feedback you got and being explicit about what changes you are making in light of that feedback will encourage learners to continue to give informative feedback throughout the course.
+Spending a few minutes talking about the feedback you got and being explicit about what changes you are making in light of that feedback will encourage students to continue to give informative feedback throughout the course.

 ## Reflection